jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 _Average job satisfaction rating by training opportunities taken_

 There seems to be a slight positive correlation between the amount of training opportunities employees take and their job satisfaction.
 Employees who took up three training opportunities boasted an average satisfaction rating of 3.48, those who had taken two and one both at 3.42, while employees who did not take any had an average of 3.44.

+The company must be sure to make widespread access to training programs and to encourage employees to participate.
+Each team could discuss if training should be integrated with performance reviews.

 ### Question #7: Identify the top three employees by their manager rating in each department.